 - 2008 Igniting the Peripheries: Digital Cinema in Aotearoa New Zealand.
 Screen Studies Conference, University of Glasgow, UK.

 -2006 'Intercultural Short Filmmaking', Metro: Media and Education, Australia No. 148, pp.140-146.
 ISSN 0312 2654.
 Examines the intercultural processes adopted in the making of my film, Fleeting Beauty, and Zia Mandviwalla’s film, Eating Sausage.

 - 2004 Fleeting Beauty (Director, 10 mins) An Indian woman rewrites the history of India’s colonization on the body of her New Zealand lover.
-Part of a practice-based research project with writer/producer/academic, Shuchi Kothari.
+Part of a practice-based research project with writer/producer/scholar, Shuchi Kothari.

 - 2000 Trust Me (10 mins) Short narrative film about how power is negotiated when trust is asked for and given [Director, Co-writer].